pkhungurn/talking-head-anime-2-demo/README.md

 The copyright of this software belongs to me as I have requested it using the [IARC process](https://opensource.google/docs/iarc/).
 However, Google might claim the rights to the intellectual property of this invention.

+The code is released under the [MIT license](https://github.com/pkhungurn/talking-head-anime-2-demo/blob/master/LICENSE).
+The model is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).